Are you a shy guy?

 The only way that you are ever going to truly overcome your shyness is to get out and start interacting with people.

-Just before we get started, it’s important to understand that being shy is all in your head.
+The truth is being shy is all in your head.
 Being shy is living in fear or rejection and/or embarrassment and not being accepted.

 1. Accept Rejection: